 Tuesday 24 November 2020

-A Coventry University project designed to get people drawing and painting as part of UK City of Culture celebrations has taken on a new dimension amid the coronavirus pandemic.
+A Coventry University project designed to get people drawing and painting as part of UK City of Culture 2021 celebrations took on a new dimension amid the coronavirus pandemic.

 Unlike many other aspects of life which have been hampered by lockdown, the Coventry Sketchbook 2021 project, through which the university is sending 2,021 sketchbooks out to the local community, has gone from strength to strength – even helping to boost people’s mental health and wellbeing.

-Inspired by the famous Brooklyn sketchbook project and supported by UK City of Culture funding, the university has been distributing the sketchbooks in and around Coventry free of charge.
+Inspired by the famous Brooklyn sketchbook project, the university has been distributing the sketchbooks in and around Coventry free of charge.

 The university’s school of art and design launched the project to challenge the public to fill the books with drawings and paintings of the city, documenting their creative visions of Coventry, giving them the opportunity to play their part and put their personal stamp on next year’s celebrations.